brynnb/idlequest/README.md

 ## Development

 This project is built using React/TypeScript and Zustand.
-Long term this will probably transition to having a RESTful API backend but is currently all running locally of a SQLite database.
+Long term this will probably transition to having a RESTful API backend but is currently all running locally off a SQLite database.

 To run it: